-3. If we failed to detect a difference in CE, all mark groups were included in the dataset used to compute the final mark-recapture estimate.
-On the other hand, if a difference was detected, the final dataset was limited to data for the mainstem mark groups only.
+- 3. If we failed to detect a difference in CE, all mark groups were considered in the dataset used to compute the final mark-recapture estimate.
+On the other hand, if a difference was detected, the final dataset was limited to data for the mainstem mark groups only. - 4.
+Off-channel mark groups were also rejected if when compared to the estimate using only the mainstem mark group, the estimate when using both mainstem and off-channel mark groups were either 1) less precise or 2) differed by more than the standard error of either estimate.